priyanshbhalia/face_recoginition_project/README.md

 # face_recoginition_project
-face recognition project with the OpenCV using haarcascading file
+face recognition project with the help of OpenCV using haarcascading file